cloud-carbon-footprint/cloud-carbon-footprint/METHODOLOGY.md

 organization may have a 20 Gigabyte AWS EBS Volume allocated, but is only utilizing 2 Gigabytes for this block storage device.
 In this case we would use 20 GBs in the energy estimation formula for EBS storage.

+### Networking
+### Scope
+Currently, our application takes into account only the data exchanged between different geographical data centers.

+For networking, it is safe to assume that the electricity used to power the internal network is close to 0, or at least negligible compared to the electricity required to power servers.
+We also have chosen to ignore traffic that leaves a data center to provide end-users with services, because this traffic is usually handled by CDN providers (Content delivery network) which are not necessarily the same provider as for cloud computing.
+This traffic is also dependent on the behavior of end-users.
+That said, we would welcome contributions to be able to include this in our approach.

+### Studies to date
+There have not been many studies that deal specifically with estimating the electricity impact of exchanging data across data-centers.
+Most studies focus on estimating the impact of end-user traffic from the data center to the mobile phone; integrating the scope of the core network (what we are interested in), the local access to internet (optical fiber, copper, or 3G/4G/5G) and eventually the connection to the phone (WiFi or 4G).

+On top of that, these studies use different methodologies and end up with results with orders of magnitude in differences.
+See appendix III below for a summary of the most recent studies.
+Note that it is very hard to find recent studies that provide an estimation for optical fiber networks, the scope we are interested in.

+### Chosen coefficient
+It is safe to assume hyper-scale cloud providers have a very energy efficient network between their data centers with their own optical fiber networks and submarine cable [source](https://aws.amazon.com/about-aws/global-infrastructure/).
+Data exchanges between data-centers are also done with a very high bitrate (~100 GbE -> 100 Gbps), thus being the most efficient use-case.
+Given these assumptions, we have decided to use the smallest coefficient available to date: 0.001 kWh/Gb.
+Again, we welcome feedback or contributions to improve this coefficient.

+We want to thank @martin-laurent for providing this research and recommended coefficient.

 ### Carbon Estimates (CO2e)
 Once we have the estimated kilowatt hours for usage of a given cloud provider, we then convert that into estimated CO2e using publicly available data on emission factors for a given electricity grid based on the mix of local energy sources.